 How to optimize working capital: Strategies, examples, and expert advice

 It takes almost 220 days for a company to convert money they paid a supplier into cash received from a sale.
 In this environment, B2B payments can either ease or worsen the balance sheet.
-Kevin Yang, our Head of Credit, who has worked in the payments space for over 10 years, sat down with us to discuss the complex considerations when it comes to conserving cash and what businesses can do to stay ahead.
+Kevin Yang, our Head of Credit, who has worked in the payments space for over 10 years, sat down with us to discuss the complex considerations businesses have to face when it comes to how they can optimize working capital.

 The importance of working capital